Hotware/Hibernate-Search-GenericJPA/README.md

 Hibernate-Search-JPA
 ====================

 Development moved to https://github.com/s4ke/hibernate-search.
 Merging into Hibernate Search core started.
+This version however can already be tried out :).

 Hibernate-Search with the JPA provider you want.